Mixed logit models are models for choice outcomes. Choices might be modes of transportation, car insurance providers, or types of vacations.

-With Stata 16's new cmxtmixlogit command, you can fit panel-data mixed logit models.
+With Stata's cmxtmixlogit command, you can fit panel-data mixed logit models.

 Like other choice models, mixed logits model the probability of selecting alternatives based on a group of covariates.
 Mixed logit models are special in that they use random coefficients to model the correlation of choices across alternatives.
 These random coefficients allow us to relax the independence of the irrelevant alternatives (IIA) assumption that is required by some other choice models.
 IIA says that if you have a choice of walking, riding a bike, or driving a car, and you choose walking, then once you have made your choice, the other alternatives should be irrelevant.
 If we took away one of the other alternatives, you would still choose walking, right?
 Maybe not.
 Human beings sometimes violate the IIA assumption.

 In the context of panel-data applications, we can use mixed logit models to model the probability of selecting each alternative for each time period rather than modeling a single probability for selecting each alternative, as in the case of cross-sectional data.

 Stata can fit many other choice models.
 And the entire suite of choice model commands has been improved and expanded.
 You can read all about that here.

 We want to learn about the effects of travel cost on the choice of transportation mode to the workplace.
 In particular, we would like to know the following: